Pronatos treats

 WHAT HAPPENS TO OUR FEET?

-How do we go ?
+How do we walk ?

 Children and their walking style.